tomalessi/opsworks-nat-instance/README.md

   ]
 }
 ```
-- Include this recipe as part of the `setup` or `configure` lifecycle event in the NAT instance layer.
+- Include this recipe as part of the `setup` lifecycle event in the NAT instance layer.
 - Provision two NAT instances from the OpsWorks console using the AMI you created earlier within the NAT instance stack/layer, one in each AZ in the Internet accessible subnet.
 - After the instances are provisioned, disable source/destination checks.
+- Populate the partner_id, partner_route and my_route for each NAT instance in the stack custom JSON and run the `setup` lifecycle event on the instances.
 ```

 ## To Do

 - Disable source/destionation checks on NAT instances using the AWS SDK as part of the recipe.

 ## License and Authors